 When creating an Ad or Boost, businesses/organizations within categories such as housing or politics are required to utilize the “Special Ad Audiences” rather than audience selections.
 Within Special Ad Audiences, you are unable to use targeting information such as age, gender, certain demographics, behaviors, or interests.
 The goal of Special Ad Audiences, according to Facebook, “is to enable healthy discourse and increase transparency and accountability.”

 If Facebook deems that you are part of a special category, your ads could be rejected for those reasons.
 Don’t worry just yet.
 Even if an ad has been rejected, you are always allowed to submit it for review.

 Less Restrictions on Text Content in Facebook Ad Images

 In the past, Facebook penalized ad campaigns if more than 10% of the main image was text.
 The previously long-held text restrictions were a struggle for many advertisers; however, with these limitations removed, marketers have more creative freedom to utilize text in their imagery.

 Social Media for Brand Awareness

 Don’t let these changes discourage you.
 At the end of the day, social media’s core power is to increase your brand’s awareness in the community and to help establish an online persona that consumers can recognize and interact with.
 Even though paid advertisements are highly suggested, the foundational purpose of social media is to create quality content and maintain a positive relationship with your community.

-Things are always changing within the social media world and especially within advertising.
+Things are constantly changing within the social media world and especially within advertising like paid Facebook and Instagram ads.
 Stay updated by subscribing to the That’s My Idea Marketing newsletter where we go over a variety of marketing topics like SEO, website development, content marketing, and more!